 About our services

-In addition to online company formation and company address services, Rapid Formations provides Software Filing through an Online Admin Portal.
-You can view your company details, including your CRN, report changes to Companies House, download incorporation documents, and file annual returns and resolutions.
+In addition to online company formation and professional address services, Rapid Formations provides Software Filing through an Online Admin Portal.
+You can view your CRN and other registered details, report changes to the registrar, download incorporation documents, and file annual returns and resolutions.

 This facility is available free of charge to clients and non-clients – click here to find out more.